science-code/grasping-benchmarks-panda/README.md

     ```

 ### docker
 If you don't want to bother with manually setting everything up, we advise using our Docker images.
 We prepared one for each supported algorithm with everything already in place (except the motion planner, for now).
 You can build the Docker image for the approach of your choosing.
-If you are not familiar with Docker, take a lookie [here](https://github.com/hsp-panda/dockerfiles-panda).
-Install it, it's worth it.
+If you are not familiar with Docker, see [here](https://github.com/hsp-panda/dockerfiles-panda).
+Install it.
 Afterwards:

 1. Clone the repository:
     ```bash